I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ehstorbandmgmt/ns-ehstorbandmgmt-_band_management_capabilities.md

 </tr>
 </table>

+`MinAuthKeyLength`

+The minimum length, in bytes, of the  band authentication or erase keys accepted by the storage device.

 `MaxAuthKeyLength`

 The maximum length, in bytes, of the  band authentication or erase keys accepted by the storage device.